pderichai/uw-nlp-capstone/index.md

 It would be fun to have a lecture on the history of the PTB, key design choices that were made, and a general history of parsers.

-## Blog Post 3: Project Proposal
+## Blog Post \#3: Project Proposal

-Contextual word representations (CWRs) like ELMo[^fn1], GPT[^fn2], and BERT[^fn3] have recently caused a paradigm shift in representation learning in NLP.
-By pretraining language models on massive amounts of text, state-of-the-art results were achieved across many different tasks.
+Contextual word representations (CWRs) like ELMo[^fn1], GPT[^fn2], and BERT[^fn3] have improved the state of the art on a wide variety of NLP tasks.
+Pretraining large-scale contextualizers on massive amounts of text with self-supervised objectives (e.g., masked language modeling, bidirectional language modeling) is key to their success.[^fn4]

+Prior work[^fn4] analyzed CWRs with probing models and found notable shortcomings.
-We seek to understand some observed shortcomings of CWRs---in particular, there is evidence that while contextual word embeddings approach or outperform state of the art on many tasks, the same embeddings perform poorly on named entity recognition (NER).[^fn4]
+In particular, while CWRs approach or outperform the state of the art on many tasks, these same embeddings perform poorly on tasks like named entity recognition (NER).

+On one hand, this is fairly expected---knowledge of named entities is unlikely to significantly aid contextualizers in their pretraining task (be it bidirectional language modeling, masked language modeling, or some thing else), so there's little motivation for these models to learn such information.
+However, it's also somewhat surprising that linear models on top of large-scale CWRs are unable to decode such information.
+In particular, going several decades to contextual word clusters (e.g., Brown clustering and friends), person name clustering usually falls out quite neatly, and the same is true of locations.
+It seems like these large-scale CWRs should do better with entities--what are they missing, and can we devise ways of training CWRs to be more entity-aware?

 ### Minimum Viable Action Plan

-We will develop tasks that can probe different aspects of CWRs.
-These tasks will be targeted to understand why CWRs might perform poorly on NER.
-Once we have develop our probing tasks, we will use them to evaluate the different CWRs and see where they fall short compared to previous state of the art.
-Since this will be an analysis project, our evaluation will boil down to whether we are able to make a convincing argument about why CWRs perform better on some tasks than others.
+We will perform a thorough error analysis of a CWR + linear model NER sequence labeling model, and compare the output and errors to a CWR + MLP NER seqeuence labeling model, and the state-of-the-art systems for NER (with and without pretraining).
+This analysis would enable us to answer a variety of questions about the model's behavior and lead to better understanding---for instance, we're curious whether the errors are distributed across entity types, or whether it fails to capture one specific type.

+We will also devise and experiment with additional probing that stress information about entity, beyond just named entity recognition and coreference arc prediction.
+This would help paint a broader picture of whether (1) CWRs are not performant at NER or whether (2) CWRs lack information about entities in general.

 ### Stretch Goals

-In the case that our probing tasks are successful, we hope to explore methods of improving CWRs such that they do not have the same observed weaknesses as ELMo, GPT, and BERT.
+We're also interested in producing CWRs with greater knowledge about entities, and assessing whether these methods lead to gains on intrinsic probing tasks and extrinsic NLP tasks.
+For instance, one idea would be to pretrain entity-aware language models[^fn5] and examine whether their hidden states encode more information about entities / are more performant than standard CWRs on tasks that require knowledge about entities.
+It's likely that we will be able to produce a proof-of-concept, but large-scale pretraining may prove to be cost and time-prohibitive.

 ### References

-[^fn1]: Peters, Matthew E., et al. "Deep contextualized word representations." arXiv preprint arXiv:1802.05365 (2018).
+[^fn1]: Peters, Matthew E., et al. "Deep contextualized word representations."
+Proc. of NAACL (2018(.

-[^fn2]: Radford, Alec, et al. "Improving language understanding by generative pre-training."
-URL https://s3-us-west-2. amazonaws. com/openai-assets/research-covers/languageunsupervised/language understanding paper. pdf (2018).
+[^fn2]: Radford, Alec, et al. ["Improving language understanding by generative pre-training."] (https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) (2018).

-[^fn3]: Devlin, Jacob, et al. "Bert: Pre-training of deep bidirectional transformers for language understanding." arXiv preprint arXiv:1810.04805 (2018).
+[^fn3]: Devlin, Jacob, et al. "BERT: Pre-training of deep bidirectional transformers for language understanding."
+Proc. of NAACL (2019).

-[^fn4]: Liu, Nelson F., et al. "Linguistic Knowledge and Transferability of Contextual Representations." arXiv preprint arXiv:1903.08855 (2019).
+[^fn4]: Liu, Nelson F., et al. "Linguistic Knowledge and Transferability of Contextual Representations."
+Proc. of NAACL (2019).

+[^fn5]: Ji, Yangfeng, et al. "Dynamic Entity Representations in Neural Language Models."
+Proc. of EMNLP (2017).